becker929/rave-training/README.md

 1. In your local terminal, run ssh -i ~/path/to/lambda-key.pem -N -f -L localhost:16080:localhost:6080 ubuntu@<your.instance.ip>
 1. Now, you should be able to view the progress of the training via tensorboard by visiting `localhost:16080` in your browser

+Too complicated?
+Reach out to me and I may be able to help.

 # RAVE changes in this repo
 The `rave` subfolder contains a fork of `RAVE/rave`.